 Drug interactions with tetracyclines

 Important drug interactions of tetracycline and its derivatives include:

-- Risk of raised intracranial hypertension with systemic retinoids (acitretin, isotretinoin, alitretinoin)
+- Risk of raised intracranial hypertension is increased if taken with other drugs with the same side effect such as systemic retinoids (acitretin, isotretinoin, alitretinoin)

 - Increased renal toxicity with diuretics